ciur/papermerge/README.md

 .exe files), and it must be run on a web server and accessed through a web browser.

-Currently there are two main versions 2.0 and 2.1 (see below for more details).
+Currently there are two main versions 2.0 and 2.1.
 Version 2.1 is almost a complete rewrite of 2.0 and thus is incompatible with it.
 Screenshot of Papermerge 2.1: